matn7/CS-Notes/src/main/java/deployment/LINUX.md

 - Storage locations that have a name.
 - Name-value pairs.
 - Syntax: `VARIABLE_NAME="Value"`.
-- Variables are case sensitive.
+- Variables are a case sensitive.
 - By convention variables are uppercase.

 **Variable Usage**